London ecommerce support with a practical commercial focus

 Can you help after a Shopify checkout or theme change?

 Yes.
-Tracking issues often appear after theme changes, checkout migrations, app changes or consent updates, and those can be reviewed and prioritised.
+Tracking issues often appear after theme changes, checkout migrations, app changes, Shopify Web Pixels changes or consent updates.
+These can be reviewed and prioritised.